UCL/hivpy/tutorials/prep.md

 - *`CONT_ON_PREP`* - A timedelta tracking the total length of continuous PrEP usage (at a time step granularity) of the current type of PrEP based on user intention.
 Breaks due to ineligibility do not count against continuity, but choosing to stop using PrEP does.
 - *`CONT_ACTIVE_ON_PREP`* - A timedelta tracking the actual total length of continuous PrEP usage (at a time step granularity) of the current type of PrEP.
 Both choosing to stop using PrEP and dropping out due to ineligibility will reset continuity.
 - *`CUMULATIVE_PREP_ORAL`* - A timedelta tracking the total length of cumulative oral PrEP usage.
-- *`CUMULATIVE_PREP_CAB`* - A timedelta tracking the total length of cumulative cabotegravir PrEP usage
+- *`CUMULATIVE_PREP_CAB`* - A timedelta tracking the total length of cumulative cabotegravir PrEP usage.
-- *`CUMULATIVE_PREP_LEN`* - A timedelta tracking the total length of cumulative lenacapavir PrEP usage
+- *`CUMULATIVE_PREP_LEN`* - A timedelta tracking the total length of cumulative lenacapavir PrEP usage.
-- *`CUMULATIVE_PREP_VR`* - A timedelta tracking the total length of cumulative vaginal ring PrEP usage
+- *`CUMULATIVE_PREP_VR`* - A timedelta tracking the total length of cumulative vaginal ring PrEP usage.

 ### PrEP Data Variables